-We often get asked what you can and can not put in your bathrooms, we have categorised our site so that all bathroom related products are under one menu structure, so non-compatible systems generally won't show up if you're looking at bathroom radios.
+We often get asked what you can and can not put in your bathrooms, we have categorised our site so that all bathroom related products are under one menu structure, so non-compatible systems generally won't show up if you're looking at bathroom speakers.

 However there are still some rules and regulations to understand and follow.

 Where Can I Put A Ceiling Speaker In The Bathroom?

 You can put a passive ceiling speaker anywhere in the bathroom ceiling, most of the ceiling speakers we sell are moisture resistant or where stated, weatherproof/waterproof.

 Bear in mind though that "moisture proof" and "in the shower" are two different scenarios, a moisture proof speaker isn't waterproof and should not be installed directly in an enclosed shower cubicle.

 We have a range of IP44 rated bathroom speakers with built in amplifiers (active bluetooth ceiling speakers) which are suitable for most bathroom applications.
 IP44 by definition means it is suitable for zone 2, however we and the manufacturers do recommend that you install the speaker outside of the zones, this means not directly over a bath or shower cubicle, at least 600mm away from the bath puts you outside of any zones.

 I Need The Speaker In The Shower Cubicle/Over Bath What Do I Do?